oahull0112/oahull0112.github.io/docs/Documentation/Libraries/deepdive.md

 The first line says that the compiler pre-processor will be fpp (try `which fpp` and you should get an output `/sfs/nopt/nrel/apps/compilers/01-23/spack/opt/spack/linux-rhel8-icelake/gcc-8.4.0/intel-oneapi-compilers-2022.1.0-wosfexnwo5ag3gyfoco2w6upcew5yj6f/compiler/2022.1.0/linux/bin/intel64/fpp`, confirming that we’re pulling fpp from intel-oneapi).

-The second and third lines say that we’ll be using intel’s MPI (Try `which mpiifort` to confirm that it is in your path).
+The second and third lines say that we’ll be using Intel’s MPI (Try `which mpiifort` to confirm that it is in your path).
 FC is the “Fortran Compiler” and FCL is the corresponding linker.
-Line 14 additionally says we’ll be compiling with openmp (see [SECTION] on compilers).
-Different compilers have different executable names (e.g. mpiifort for intel MPI fortran compiler, mpifort for GNU).
-See [COMPILERS PAGE] for a complete list.
+Line 14 additionally says we’ll be compiling with openmp.
+Different compilers have different executable names (e.g. mpiifort for Intel MPI fortran compiler, mpifort for GNU).
+See the [Fortran documentation page](../../Languages/fortran.md) for a complete list.

 The next important section is given below: